jamboid/Fuzz/styleguide-css.md

 ```

 ## Media Queries
 To reduce the size of the final, compiled CSS, nesting media queries inside selectors should be avoided if the media query is used multiple times.
-For a given Sass file, or subsection within a file, the media queries should be added at the end, in descending size, with rules grouped together within them.
+For a given Sass file, or subsection within a file, the media queries should be added at the end, in descending size, grouping rules within them.

 ```css
 .topLevelSelector {